Critics of Color

 The Critics of Color residency supports the work of critics from around the world.
 The program pairs critics with editors and digital archivists to develop editorial projects focused on public domain art and cultural heritage.

-2023 Critics of Color
+2024 Critics of Color

 Past Critics of Color

-Critics of Color Residency
+2024 Critic of Color

-Applications for the 2023 Residency are now closed.
+Applications for 2024 are now closed

-Writers will be compensated a total of $3,000 USD for their participation and contribution.
+All Critics of Color will be compensated a total of $3,000 USD for their participation and editorial feature.

 The selected critics will be writers of color who have an interest in the history and contemporary context of cultural objects and materials.
 This residency is an opportunity for early to mid-career writers to engage with open access digital collections on Curationist.org and to have their writing expand and diversify cultural discourse.
-Critics of color are underrepresented globally in mainstream arts writing.
+Critics of Color are underrepresented globally in mainstream arts writing.
 This residency will amplify underrepresented voices in arts and cultural content, provide direct support to writers of color, and result in groups of articles that challenge dominant discourse or reveal invisible cultural narratives.

 Applicants should: